Simplify customs clearances by using carnets if you're taking goods or motor vehicles into or out of the EU temporarily.

 - specify ‘the holder plus any other authorised person’ when applying for the carnet

-- provide any such authorised people with an appropriate letter of authority on headed paper
+- provide any authorised people with an appropriate letter of authority on headed paper

 Lodging security when applying for an ATA carnet

-For UK issued carnets, a Carnet Security Scheme is operated by the LCCI.
-You pay a fee which is based on a percentage of the value of the goods, rather than having to lodge security for the entire amount of any potential duty payable.
+A Carnet Security Scheme is operated by the LCCI for UK issued carnets where you’ll pay a fee which is based on a percentage of the value of the goods, rather than having to lodge security for the entire amount of any potential duty payable.

-For exporting goods temporarily to Taiwan, you apply in the same way and are issued with a document that functions in the same way as the ATA carnet, but has a different name, colour and size.
+If you’re exporting goods temporarily to Taiwan apply in the normal way, you’ll be issued with a document that functions in the same way as the ATA carnet but has a different name, colour and size.
 You can download the EC/CPD/China-Taiwan application form and undertaking from the LCCI website (PDF, 152KB).

-CPD carnets can cover the use under temporary admission of the following vehicles, both private and commercial, into certain non-EU countries:
+CPD carnets, also known as FIA/AIT carnets, can cover the use under temporary admission of the following private and commercial vehicles into certain non-EU countries: